Create Your First Agent

 In this section, you will enable the agent to call two microflows as functions, along with a tool for knowledge base retrieval.
 It is highly recommended to first follow the Integrate Function Calling into Your Mendix App and Grounding Your Large Language Model in Data – Mendix Cloud GenAI documents.
 These guides cover the foundational concepts for this section, especially if you are not yet familiar with function calling or Mendix Cloud GenAI knowledge base retrieval.

 All components used in this document can be found in the ExampleMicroflows folder of the GenAI Showcase App for reference.
-This example focuses only on retrieval functions, but you can also expose functions that perform actions on behalf of the user—for example, creating a new ticket, as demonstrated in the Support Assistant Starter App.
+This example focuses only on retrieval functions, but you can also expose functions that perform actions on behalf of the user.
+An example of this is creating a new ticket, as demonstrated in the Agent Builder Starter App.

 The first function enables the user to ask questions about the ticket dataset, for example, how many tickets are in a specific status.
 Since this is private data specific to your application, an LLM cannot answer such questions on its own.
 Instead, the model acts as an agent by calling a designated microflow within your application to retrieve the information.
 For more information, see Function Calling.